 Shuttle ridership for April 2021 decreased 76.8 percent from April 2020.
 For station shuttles, the Millbrae-Broadway shuttle is averaging 19 daily riders.
 Due to the loss of Bay Area Air Quality Management District grant funding for the CY 2021 grant cycle due to reduced COVID-19 ridership impacts, the Marguerite Shuttle will no longer be included in monthly shuttle ridership reporting.
 As a result, Caltrain shuttle ridership has been retroactively adjusted from January 2021 through March 2021 and FY21 YTD shuttle ridership has been adjust accordingly.
-The other shuttles impacted by the loss in funding (East Bayshore shuttle, West Bayshore shuttle and Mission College shuttle) have been suspended due to COVID-19 and thus shuttle ridership reporting is not impacted by these routes.
+The other shuttles impacted by the loss in funding (East Bayshore shuttle, West Bayshore shuttle ridership reporting is not impacted by these routes.